With today’s high-speed lifts and ski slopes buffed to baby’s bottom smooth,

 Okemo understands that skiers, and non-skiers alike, want fun beyond the fall line.
 The Ludlow

 Stowe has my kind of après, shop till you drop on the Mountain Road.
 But for a healthier way to end your day – The Swimming Hole is a fantastic place for indoor water play.
 Modeled after a classic Vermont red barn, this community project with a competition-size pool was funded by Jake Burton – giving it immediate cool factor.
 Parents will find a wading pool and a kid-size waterslide.
-Non-skiers, or anyone who didn’t get enough cardio on Stowe’s Front Four, can join a circuit training or fitness class.
-Day and week passes are available for Stowe vacationers.
+Staying at the mountain, at Stowe Mountain Lodge, you have an outdoor pool with three hot tubs, an ice rink for skating, snowshoeing, and a Performing Arts Center with family entertainment.

 If gravity gets you down on the slopes (so to speak), the Antigravity Complex (AGC) at Sugarloaf is the place to “hang” after skiing.
 AGC is a world-athlete training facility, part of Carrabassett Valley Academy’s campus where the private student skiers and snowboarders work out, practicing aerials and maneuvers indoors before taking it up onto Comp Hill.
 AGC is open afternoons for the public to use the rock climbing wall, the trampoline with harnesses, the wooden skateboard bowl and park, plus basketball courts and a running track.

 The Sugarloaf shuttle can take you from your condo to the complex for free.
 AGC is 20,000-feet of athletic action, all for reasonable fees.
 And, you never know when you might bump into CVA’s next Olympic bump skier on the weight bench.
 All this antigravity comes with a heavy liability release form, not much different than skiing (have you ever read the back of your lift ticket?).